y0sher/go-spacemesh/p2p/p2p.md

       string sign = 12; // hex encoded string 32 bytes sign of all above data by node public key (verifies he has the priv key and he wrote the data
   }
   ```
+  *NOTE*: The handshake response message is in the same format.
   - `FindNodeProtocol`  - The only `Kademlia` protocol we implement, used for bootstrapping, discovery and probing of nodes.
 ```protobuf
 // FindNode is a Kademlia operation where the initiator sends a dht.ID